Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Conclusions

-We then forecasted the constraining power of Stage-IV spectroscopic galaxy surveys on the IDE parameters and the dark energy equation of state parameter in wCDM.
-At $z=1$ we found $\sigma_w = 0.08$ and $\sigma_A = 2.51$ b GeV$^{-1}$ for the IDE case, while for the $w$CDM case, we found s $\sigma_w = 0.1$.
-The first values are in a good agreement with the results of \citet{PedroCola}, where $\sigma_w = 0.06$ and $\sigma_A = 2$ b GeV$^{-1}$ were found when only power spectrum multipoles were used in the MCMC analysis.
+We then forecasted the constraining power of Stage-IV spectroscopic galaxy surveys on the IDE parameters and the dark energy equation of state parameter in $w$CDM for fixed cosmological parameters.
+At $z=1$ we found $\sigma_w = 0.08$ and $\sigma_A = 2.51$ b GeV$^{-1}$ for the IDE case, while for the $w$CDM case, we found $\sigma_w = 0.1$.
+The first values are in a good agreement with the results of \citet{PedroCola} for the same redshift, where $\sigma_w = 0.06$ and $\sigma_A = 2$ b GeV$^{-1}$ were found when only power spectrum multipoles were used in the MCMC analysis.
 However, in \citet{PedroCola} the simulated data contained more than one order of magnitude less shot noise in comparison to our case, while the volume of the measurements was smaller with $V \sim 4$ Gpc$^3$ $h^{-3}$.
 Additionally, the covariance in the previous work was computed analytically up to the linear order, while the one used in this work is based on mocks, which is more realistic and contributes to larger uncertainties on the inferred parameters.
-For the $w$CDM cosmology, our forecasted constraint with the bispectrum and only one redshift bin outperforms the full-shape analysis (FS) with the EFTofLSS from the BOSS survey of \citet{GuidowCDM}.
-We stress that the analysis of BOSS data takes advantage of two redshift bins and three different sky cuts, with the addition of BAO measurements, while the volume of $6.5$ Gpc$^3$ $h^{-3}$ and number density of $2.2 \times 10^{-4}$ $h^3$ Mpc$^{-3}$ are very comparable with our values.
-On the other hand, we did not include effects such as the impact of the window function and Alcock-Paczinsky in our analysis.
-In \citet{GuidowCDM}, the authors mention that FS analysis with the power spectrum alone is not sufficient to constraint $w$, due to strong degeneracies.
-They measure $w = -1.101^{+0.14}_{-0.11}$, which is still a stronger limit than the one obtained from Planck2018 data with lensing \citep{Planck2018}: $w = -1.57^{+0.16}_{-0.33}$.
-These values of $w$ from the power spectrum analysis are in agreement with our forecast, when the bispectrum is not included (see \autoref{fig:wCDM_full}).